 Cancer is the primary health problem facing Berners.
 They are about twice as likely to die from cancer than other dog breeds.
 Bernese Mountain Dogs have a relatively short life span of 7 to 9 years.
 Other dogs their size live on average 10 to 11 years.

 Although the Bernese Mountain Dog is big, it is such an affectionate and well-mannered pet that it is not too big for the right family.

 Similar Dog Breeds

 Swiss Mountain Dogs (Sennenhunds)

 Four dog breeds are Swiss Mountain Dogs: Greater Swiss Mountain Dog, Bernese Mountain Dog, Appenzeller Mountain Dog, and Entlebucher Mountain Dog.
 The Greater Swiss is the larger, followed by the Bernese, Appenzeller, and Entlebucher.
-Saint Bernard Dogs are very similar looking and come from the same general area but are red and white, not tricolor.
+Saint Bernard Dogs look very similar and come from the same general area but are red and white, not tricolor.

 |Breed||Height (inches)||Weight (Pounds)||Life Expectancy (Years)||Popularity (AKC)||Country of Origin|